Chief Executive Officer

 - Compliance with regulatory filings

-Anne is a designated CPA, CGA and holds an LL.B degree (under bar) from the University of the East Manila, Philippines as well as BSBA major in Accounting (also a licensed CPA in Philippines).
-She started her Accounting career in Canada at ICBC as Financial Technology Planner then moved to a mutual fund company as Financial Analyst.
-She left the mutual fund to join a First Nation organization as Accounting Supervisor.
-When not working, Anne enjoys travelling and spending time with her family.
-To maintain a healthier physical body Anne adopts positive outlook in life, both mentally and emotionally.
+Anne is a designated CPA, CGA and holds an LL.B degree (under bar) from the University of the East, Manila, Philippines as well as a BSBA major in Accounting (also a licensed CPA in Philippines).
+She started her accounting career in Canada at ICBC as a Financial Technology Planner, and then moved on to a mutual fund company as the Financial Analyst.
+She left the mutual fund to join a First Nation organization as the Accounting Supervisor.
+When she is not working, Anne enjoys travelling and spending time with her family.
+To maintain a healthier body, Anne adopts a positive outlook in life. both mentally and emotionally.

 Director, Communications and Engagement